shiki/kaiseki/README.md

 #### getRoles (params, callback)

-Returns an array of roles in the class name.
+Returns an array of roles.
 The `params` parameter can be an object containing the query options as described [here](https://parse.com/docs/rest#queries-basic).
 Note that unlike the Parse API Doc, you do not have to pass in strings for the parameter values.
 This is all taken of for you.

 If you do not want to pass in some query parameters, you can set the callback as the first parameter.